chrisleekr/multicloud-k8s-iac/README.md

-# Kubernetes sample project for Node.js (REST API) + Vue.js (Frontend/Backend) + MySQL Boilerplate
+# Sample Kubernetes project for Multicloud

+> Infrastructure as Code (IaC) for Google Kubernetes Engine (GKE) or Minikube

-This project provides an example of Infrastructure as Code (IaC) for deploying the [NVM boilerplate](https://github.com/chrisleekr/nodejs-vuejs-mysql-boilerplate) to Google Kubernetes Engine (GKE) or Minikube.
-Please note that this is a sample project and is not intended for production use.
+This project demonstrates an implementation of Infrastructure as Code (IaC) for deploying microservices using the [NVM boilerplate](https://github.com/chrisleekr/nodejs-vuejs-mysql-boilerplate) to either Google Kubernetes Engine (GKE) or Minikube, accomplished through Terraform/Helm.
+Please keep in mind that this is a sample project and is not suitable for production environments.

 ## Prerequisites